SamuelBor/Git-Down-On-It/README.md

 ### Cloning an Existing Repository

 `git clone <repo>` clones the specified repository onto the local machine.

+### Copy an Existing Repository for Collaborating on Open Source Projects

+**Forking** a repository from a code hosting service such as GitHub copies an existing repository into a new namespace, allowing experimentation and changes to be applied without affecting the original project.
+These changed can then be contributed back into the original project using a **pull request**.
+Once forked, use `git clone` to copy the new repository onto your local machine to start collaborating.

 ### Stage Changes for the Next Commit